 Heart patients need to be especially cautious prior to using any l-arginine supplements.
 There is research to support l-arginine, in fact, can lead to poor heart health.

 A John Hopkins study concluded the l-arginine neither improves vascular stiff nor does it increase ejection fraction (6).
 The study also led to the death of 6 patients of the l-arginine which led the study being cancelled at an early stage.

 There are also minor side effects associated with l-arginine that can be experienced as a result of overdose.
 Some of these side effects are nausea, diarrhea, and weakness in the body.

 This is why it is important that you pay close attention to the type of diet you are following.
 We have already mentioned how l-arginine is found in many food sources.
 A diet rich in such foods along with l-arginine supplements can heighten the risks of an overdose.

 For muscle building, l-arginine can boost your physical endurance levels and minimize recovery periods during and between workout days.
 If you have a medical condition, such as erectile dysfunction, impotence, or a heart disease, l-arginine can help you alleviate its symptoms.
 However, you should never hasten to use it without consulting your medical physician.

-Summary: L-arginine supplements can be used by adults, children, athletes, and overweight or obese people.
-However, since your body already produces enough l-arginine by consuming the right food sources, you do not necessarily are in need of supplements unless you have a medical problem or are looking to get in shape and build muscle.
+Since your body already produces enough l-arginine by consuming the right food sources, you do not need it unless you have a medical problem or are looking for a “boost” in your weight training or athletic activities.